dymmond/esmerald/docs/en/docs/security/interaction.md

 - Prefer a `str` or a `dict`?
 Or perhaps a database class model instance directly?
 It all works seamlessly.
 - If you have bots, robots, or other systems logging in instead of users, and they only need an access token, that's fine too.

-You can use any model, class, or database structure that fits your application's needs. **Esmerald**'s dependency injection system makes it easy and flexible for all cases.
+You can use any model, class, or database structure that fits your application's needs. **Ravyn**'s dependency injection system makes it easy and flexible for all cases.

 ## Code size so far